 Here are the generous welcome bonuses offered by WSOP explained in greater detail:

 You don’t need to deposit to get started on WSOP online.
+Some online poker sites have no deposit bonus that you should take advantage of.
 Just sign up for your first account using our links and bonus code, and you’ll receive $10 absolutely free to get you started.

 The minimum qualifying deposit to receive a bonus is $10.
 WSOP matches your deposit with a bonus of equal value.
 There is a maximum bonus of $1,000.
 You can deposit more than $1,000, but your bonus will only apply to the first $1,000.